OpenRA/OpenRA/INSTALL.md

 * [OpenAL](http://kcat.strangesoft.net/openal.html) (included)
 * [liblua 5.1](http://luabinaries.sourceforge.net/download.html) (included)

-You need to fetch the thirdparty dependencies using [NuGet](http://www.nuget.org) and place them at the appropriate places by typing `make dependencies` in a command terminal.
+You need to fetch the thirdparty dependencies and place them at the appropriate places by typing `make dependencies` in a command terminal.

 To compile OpenRA, open the `OpenRA.sln` solution in the main folder, build it from the command-line with MSBuild or use the Makefile analogue command `make all` scripted in PowerShell syntax.